alfie-ns/1003-CW/Dotnet-RUN.md

 ## Install:

 - https://dotnet.microsoft.com/en-us/download

-- `dotnet --version` to verify that the .NET SDK has been installed correctly.
+-`dotnet --version` to verify that the .NET SDK has been installed correctly.

 ## To create a dotnet environment/program

-1. `dotnet new console -n ProjectName`
+1.`dotnet new console -n ProjectName`

-2. `cd ProjectName`
+2.`cd ProjectName`

-3. `dotnet run`
+3.`dotnet run`

 - Program.cs: The main C# file as the entry point of the application.
 - .csproj: The project file with build settings and dependencies. - csproj = C# project.